mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

 # Overview
-<Describe the purpose of this document in 1 paragraph of less … hint: it is
-your SRS>

 This document is essentially an organizer for the requirements for our application.
 It lists the various aspects/screens of our app and gives guidelines as to what each must accomplish in order to be identified as "completed".
 As our project development and processes continue, the requirements, functionalities, and aspects/screens are likely to expand and change.